This is not an uncommon question that we hear in the clinic, it’s commonly followed up with “It’s been there a while and it’s not getting any better”

 The chances are, you have a verrucae pedis, which is the Latin name for plantar wart – put that one in your back pocket for trivia night!

-Verrucae are caused by the Human Papilloma Virus (HPV), and as we know with flu season there are a few different strains of flu circulating around each year.
-The same applies with verrucae, there are 3 main strains of the virus and some are more resistant to treatment than others.
+Verrucas are caused by the Human Papilloma Virus (HPV), and as we know with flu season there are a few different strains of flu circulating around each year.
+The same applies to verrucas, there are 3 main strains of the virus and some are more resistant to treatment than others.
 This can be problematic and frustrating when you are using your home treatments bought from the chemist.

-The virus in a nutshell causes uncontrolled cell growth and is contagious across the foot – this is why multiple verrucae sites appear.
-The most effective means of management is stimulating an immune response so that your body recognises that it’s there and this is goal of most verruca treatments.
+The virus, in a nutshell, causes uncontrolled cell growth and is contagious across the foot – this is why multiple verruca sites appear.
+The most effective means of management is stimulating an immune response so that your body recognises that it’s there and this is the goal of most verruca treatments.

-At Active Step we treat a wide range of foot and lower limb conditions including the treatment of verruca’s.
-For more information regarding our verruca treatment or to book an appointment click here, or alternatively give us a call on 01489 881 204 or send us an email on firstname.lastname@example.org, and we’ll be happy to help.
+At Active Step, we treat a wide range of foot and lower limb conditions including the treatment of verrucas.
+For more information regarding our verruca treatment or to book an appointment, or alternatively give us a call on 01489 881 204 or send us an email on firstname.lastname@example.org, and we’ll be happy to help.

 Written by Astrid Codemo, HCPC Registered Podiatrist, Active Step Healthcare Ltd.